Energy-Driven Adaptive Visual Token Pruning for Efficient Vision-Language Models: Introduction

 \section{Introduction}

-Large Vision-Language Models (LVLMs) \cite{blip2,gpt4v,worldmodel,qwen2-vl,Qwen-VL,gemini1.5,gemini2.5,glm,improvedllava,llava,llavanext,internlm,minigpt} have demonstrated exceptional capabilities across diverse multimodal tasks, including complex visual reasoning, fine-grained instruction following, and document understanding \cite{pope,seed,textvqa}.
-To capture the necessary semantic depth, these models represent visual inputs as high-resolution sequences of tokens.
-However, this high-resolution representation introduces significant computational overhead, primarily due to the quadratic complexity of the self-attention mechanism within the Large Language Model (LLM) backbone \cite{attention, survey1,survey2,survey3}.
+Large Vision-Language Models (LVLMs) \cite{blip2,gpt4v,qwen2-vl,Qwen-VL,glm,improvedllava,llava,llavanext,minigpt} have demonstrated exceptional capabilities across diverse multimodal tasks, including complex visual reasoning, fine-grained instruction following, and document understanding \cite{pope,seed,textvqa}.
+To capture the necessary semantic depth, these models represent visual inputs as sequences of visual tokens.
+These visual tokens are then consumed by the Large Language Model (LLM) backbone, where longer visual sequences introduce significant computational overhead due to the quadratic complexity of self attention \cite{attention, survey1,survey2,survey3}.
 Empirical evidence suggests that visual tokens inherently contain substantial redundancy, with only a small fraction of tokens being essential for accurate response generation \cite{3m,blip2,fastv,vocollama}.

-To address this inefficiency, existing literature has explored visual token pruning strategies, which can be categorized into feature abstraction \cite{blip2,minigpt,instructblip}, token merging \cite{prunemerge,ficoco,llavolta}, and token dropping \cite{fastv,pdrop,visionzip,vispruner}.
-While these methods effectively reduce the sequence length, they predominantly rely on a "one-size-fits-all" strategy, utilizing a fixed top-$k$ budget or a predefined pruning ratio across all input instances.
+Existing visual token reduction methods typically shorten the visual sequence by first specifying a retained budget, such as a fixed top-$k$ or a fixed pruning ratio, and then selecting or merging tokens according to attention, similarity, or visual saliency scores \cite{fastv,pdrop,visionzip}.
+While this design improves how visual tokens are scored, the retained budget itself is often fixed before observing the input image.
 Such static approaches fail to account for the significant variability in information density between different images.
-For example, as shown in Fig. \ref{fig:energyimgs}, in an information-dense scene like a crowded bar containing numerous legible labels, a model might require more tokens to correctly identify a specific brand, whereas a simple scene with a few mobile phones can be accurately processed with fewer tokens.
-Applying a static budget, such as the $k$-token mean used in some baselines, leads to over-pruning in complex scenes, causing information loss, and under-pruning in simple scenes, wasting computational resources.
+For example, as shown in Figure~\ref{fig:energyimgs}, in an information dense scene like a crowded bar containing numerous legible labels, a model might require more tokens to correctly identify a specific brand, whereas a simple scene with a few mobile phones can be accurately processed with fewer tokens.
+Applying a single input agnostic budget can over prune complex scenes, causing information loss, while under pruning simple scenes and wasting computation.